We All Queue Up for ’Cue

 Kansas-Style ‘cue is king here, and the best example of it can be found in the restaurant’s signature burnt ends – pieces of meat cut from the triangular, fattier portion of a brisket – which are smoked and seasoned twice before being crisped in an oven.
 “Kind of like a meat explosion, or an almost brisket bacon feel,” owner Dylan Kough says.
 A Feast for Four platter includes 1.5 pounds of two meats with three side dishes, plus pickles and potato buns for $37.95; the Extravaganza for Eight comes with 3 pounds of up to three meats with four large side dishes.
 Sides include Texas caviar (black been and roasted corn salad), collard greens and cheesy jalapeno grits for $69.95. // 2910 N. Sycamore St., Arlington

-If you like your barbecue with a Southeast Asian twist, venture over to Wild Tiger, a partnership between Kevin Tien, founder of Hot Lola’s, and Scott Chung of Bun’d Up.
-The duo will be cooking pulled pork, brisket, rib and chicken wings out of Bun’d Up throughout the Labor Day weekend.
+If you like your barbecue with a Southeast Asian twist, call Wild Tiger, a partnership between Kevin Tien, founder of Hot Lola’s, and Scott Chung of Bun’d Up.
+The duo cook their pulled pork, brisket, rib and chicken wings out of Bun’d Up in Westpost and serve it at pop-up events and catered affairs.
 To-go orders come with kimchi pickles and pickled onions, and sides include bao buns, a salad with miso-ranch dressing and Brussels sprouts dressed with a Vietnamese fish sauce.
 A platter of brisket, wings, ribs and pulled pork comes with five sauces, including miso-ranch, a Hoisin dipping sauce, and one with Szechuan peppercorns, allspice, cloves and star anise.
-“You can almost create your own flavor adventure,” Tien says. // Wild Tiger at Bun’d Up, 1201 S. Joyce St., Arlington (Pentagon Row)
+“You can almost create your own flavor adventure,” Tien says. // Wild Tiger at Bun’d Up, 1201 S. Joyce St., Arlington (Westpost/Pentagon Row)